-numDoc should be 16 (because some of our 11 example XML files contain more than one <doc>), but maxDoc may be larger as the maxDoc count includes logically deleted documents that have not yet been removed from the index.
+numDoc should be 16, but maxDoc may be larger (the maxDoc count includes logically deleted documents that have not yet been removed from the index).
 You can re-post the sample XML files over and over again as much as you want and numDocs will never increase, because the new documents will constantly be replacing the old.

-Go ahead and edit the existing XML files to change some of the data, and re-run the java -jar post.jar command, you'll see your changes reflected in subsequent searches.
+Go ahead and edit the existing XML files to change some of the data, and re-run the post.sh command, you'll see your changes reflected in subsequent searches.